uoftblueprint/sistema/README.md

     - Run ```bundle install```
     - cd into ```cd ios```, then install pods ```pod install```
 5. cd back out to sistema folder ```cd ..```
-6. Start the React Native server (Metro) by running ```npx react-native start```.
+6. Start the React Native server (Metro) by running ```yarn run start```.
 Make sure this process is complete and error-free before proceeding to the next step.
 7. Navigate to [Setting up Simulators/Virtual Devices](#setting-up-simulatorsvirtual-devices) and follow the steps.
-You can either start your simulator and run the build inside Android Studio/XCode, or you can do the follow steps:
+You can either start your simulator and run the build inside Android Studio/XCode, or you can do the follow steps from the root directory:
-8. Start the Android simulator by running ```npx react-native run-android```.
+8. Start the Android simulator by running ```yarn run android```.
 Make sure your Android simulator is all set up in Android Studio!
-9. Start the iOS simulator by running ```npx react-native run-ios```.
+9. Start the iOS simulator by running ```yarn run ios```.
 Make sure your iOS simulator is all set up in Xcode!
 10. The simulators should open automatically and you should see the current working version of the Sistema app.

 # Setup Local Environment (Windows)